galaxyproject/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 You are now familiar with terms in Galaxy, such as history, dataset, and tool.
 We used several tools, learned to rerun them, and learned how to view the outputs in different ways.
 Various Regular Expression patterns helped to rearrange and clean text.
-Moreover, we reshaped the text to compare it with the <em>diff</em> tool.
+Moreover, we reshaped the text to compare it with the *diff* tool.
 Then, we extracted notable sentences for further close reading.
 To re-use all of those steps effectively on a different set of texts, we extracted a workflow from your history and reran it.